Mark Stephen Meadows

-(born September 28, 1968), known by his artist name, pighed, is an American author, entrepreneur and artist.
+(born September 28, 1968) is an American author, inventor, artist and researcher at NASA Convergent Aeronautics Solutions.

 He is the author of over five books and inventor of patents relating to artificial intelligence, blockchain and avatars.
 He lectures internationally on this work as well as the intersection of art, technology and culture.

 In addition to inventing software, writing books and developing artwork, Meadows is also known for his worldly adventures, specifically for hitchhiking to Baghdad in 2003, interviewing terrorists and sailing voyages.
 He holds a USCG captain's license and has lived aboard his sailboat since 2006.

 Career

 In 1993 Meadows helped design WELL.com, the world's third dot-com, and also helped develop the first open-protocol 3D multi-user environment in 1995.
 He worked as researcher and artist at Xerox-PARC, as Creative Director for a Stanford Research Institute venture, and as creative director and co-founder of a VR and Internet company, which he co-founded, named Construct.
 In 2001 he opened a gallery in Paris where he sold his paintings for two years before spending time in the Waag Society in Amsterdam, Netherlands as a researcher.

 In 2010 Meadows founded Botanic Technologies, a US corporation dedicated to developing conversational avatars for use in education and video games.
 The company worked with a range of European, American and Asian organizations, ranging from Fortune 100 multinationals to small startups, researching and prototyping experimental products.
 Botanic Technologies spun off several other companies, the most notable being SEED Token, a blockchain organization which offered natural language processing and animation libraries for conversational characters.

-Since 2020 Meadows has been leading teams that build avatars for social media, educational and gaming purposes.
-Additional independent work includes authoring books and ongoing illustrations, paintings and other art.
+From 2020-2022 Meadows lead teams building avatars for social media, educational and gaming purposes.

+In December 2022 Meadows began working at NASA Research as Science Fiction Author and Researcher.
+The research role reports to Convergent Aeronautics Solutions, a NASA incubator for disruptive and game-changing technologies within the NASA Aeronautics Research Mission Directorate.